Faiza Haroon, MACP, RP

 As a work in progress, I enjoy learning, so much of my time is spent attending training, listening to podcasts, reading research, psycho-educational material, and self-help books.

-I love spending time in nature when I’m not working – hiking, kayaking, canoeing, capturing moments, or simply walking.
+When I’m not working, I love spending time in nature—hiking, kayaking, canoeing, capturing moments, or simply walking.
 This nurtures my mind, body, and soul, restores my sense of balance, brings comforting inner peace, and rejuvenates me.

-Looking back, I am grateful I was able to follow my dream by listening to my inner voice guiding me on this path of healing.
-No doubt, it has led me to this rewarding career and living a life in alignment with my sense of purpose and core values.
+Looking back, I am grateful I was able to follow my dream by listening to my inner voice, which guided me on this path of healing.
+This has undoubtedly led me to this rewarding career and to live a life aligned with my sense of purpose and core values.

 My Hope

 I share my struggles here to normalize whatever you may be going through.
-As a survivor of traumatic experiences, I hope to remain grounded in my authenticity, raise my voice for awareness, and advocacy, end the stigma, shatter the shame surrounding trauma, and instill a sense of hope within you.
-I hope this humanizes me making it easier for you to reach out for support.
+As a survivor of traumatic experiences, I hope to remain grounded in my authenticity, raise my voice for awareness and advocacy, end the stigma, shatter the shame surrounding trauma, and instill a sense of hope.
+I hope this humanizes me, making it easier for you to reach out for support.

 I believe we can be empowered to find our own answers.
-I believe we all have an intuitive voice and inner wisdom guiding us.
-As a therapist, my role is to supportively help you find it, voice it, and live it.
+I think we all have an intuitive voice and inner wisdom guiding us.
+As a therapist, my role is to support you in finding it, voicing it, and living it.
 I believe there is always hope, especially when it feels like there is none.
 So please know that you can make it through no matter how difficult things may seem.
-All you need is a little support and guidance.
+I believe all you need is a little support and guidance.

 Allow me to walk with you as you embark on Your Healing Journey!